agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 * All files and work on the computers will be lost when you log out.
 Be sure to save your work elsewhere.

 **Grading**
+* Questions are for your learning and are not graded
+* Problems are worth 5 points each (-1 for each error)
-* The WORD file for answers is available on A2L, be sure to submit your answers on **A2L Quizzes** before the deadline.
+* Submit your answers to the Problems, plus any supplmental multiple choice questions, on **A2L Quizzes** before the deadline
-* An answer key will be provided on A2L after the deadline
+* An answer key to Questions and Problems will be provided on A2L after the deadline
-* Problems are worth 5 points each (-1 for each error) = 15 points maximum

 **Terminal**
 * Part of today’s lab will be performed at the command line and is meant to expand your linux skills.
 You may need your notes from the last lab as a cheat sheet.
 Remember, case matters for linux computers.
 Unless otherwise indicated, use lowercase.